openamiguel/ticketly/README.md

 		`sup`
 7. In Terminal, run `truffle test`

-** All necessary credentials are in the mask.txt file in my Dropbox

-Untested functionalities
-* Is productsPerBuyerPerIssuer actually tracking number of purchases?
+## How to run the dapp (Remix IDE)
+1. Open remix.ethereum.org
+2. Upload any relevant `.sol` files to the File Explorer
+3. In the `Solidity Compiler` tab, do the following:
+	a.
+Choose the correct compiler given the `.sol` files
+	b.
+Compile the selected code
+4. In the `Deploy and Run Transactions` tab, do the following:
+	a.
+In the `Environment` dropdown menu, choose the JavaScript VM
+	b.
+In the `Account` dropdown menu, choose the first address to deploy the contract
+	c.
+Press the `Deploy` button
+	d.
+Click on the dropdown menu that says `Marketplace at (some address)`
+	e.
+Test the various functions, e.g., `createProduct`, `purchaseProduct`, and others

-To debug, upload `Marketplace.sol` onto remix.ethereum.org and run the contract in the JavaScript VM.
-Deploy the contract with the first address as supervisor, second address as ticket issuer, and third address as ticket buyer.
+		i.
+Recommendation: use the second address as ticket issuer, and use the third address as ticket holder
+5. If errors arise in the console, press the `Debug` button to view line-by-line code execution

+## Untested functionalities

+## Acknowledgements
+Credits to Dapp University for the starter code for this app: https://www.dappuniversity.com/articles/how-to-build-a-blockchain-app#dependencies